Creating Connectors

 Deploying Connectors

 As an example, check out the Amazon SNS connector.
-This connector uses AWS-provided libraries to interact with the Amazon Simple Notification Service.
+This uses AWS-provided libraries to interact with the Amazon Simple Notification Service.
 The functions are exposed via a set of Mendix actions that are available in the toolbox to use in your logic.

 Building a Mendix Connector in Studio Pro